FraEgg/commodore-c128dcr-1571-switchless-floppydrive-8x-multi-floppy-speeder/README.md

 | 6    | 7@RNROM | CBM (reserved JD) | CBM      | CBM          | CBM RAM Exp. | `$68000-$6FFFF` |
 | 7    | 8@RNROM | CBM (reserved JD) | CBM      | CBM          | CBM RAM Exp. | `$78000-$7FFFF` |

 **CBM RAM Exp.** refers to the original CBMDOS of the 1571 with a patch for the Multi-Speeder's RAM expansion.
 This patch includes a track cache, allowing the 1571 disk drive to read an entire track at once.
 This significantly accelerates the loading process.
-A version of JiffyDOS 128 with this patch is also available, further speeding up reading by a factor of 2-3.
+A version of JiffyDOS 128 with this patch is also available, further speeding up reading by 20%.

 More details are available on GitHub by ytmytm: [GitHub - ytmytm/1571-TrackCacheROM: A firmware patch for Commodore 1571 drive and internal C128D drive enabling RAM expansion use for track cache](https://github.com/ytmytm/1571-TrackCacheROM).

-JiffyDOS 128 works perfectly with the Multi-Speeder.
-Especially with the RAM expansion patch, JiffyDOS on the C128 and C64 becomes significantly faster.
-JiffyDOS is not provided for download as it is still commercially distributed.
+JiffyDOS 128 runs perfectly on the Multi-Speeder.
+Especially with the RAM expansion patch, JiffyDOS is considerably faster on the C128 and C64.
+I have not offered JiffyDOS for download, as it is still distributed commercially.